syncfusion-content/maui-docs/MAUI/AIAssistView/data-binding.md

 {% endhighlight %}
 {% endtabs %}

+N> The data type of AssistItems is IList<IAssistItem>.
+Use IAssistItem in the collection for binding, instead of a generic object type.

 ## Bind the RequestCommand property
 The `SfAIAssistView` control allows you to handle user requests by binding them to the `RequestCommand` property.
 This command is triggered whenever the user sends a request in the assist view.